ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 $tracker->flushEmitters(true);
 ```

-This will empty the event buffers of all emitters associated with your tracker object and force send any leftovers.
+This will empty the event buffers of all emitters associated with your tracker object and force-send any left over events.
 In future releases this will be an automatic process but for now it remains manual.

 <a name="sync-emitter" />
 ### 4.1 Sync